 - The best green salad - Tower of lettuce with the best shallot vinaigrette.

-If you’ve enjoyed this homemade potato gnocchi recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.
+If you’ve enjoyed this homemade potato gnocchi recipe or any recipe on this site, give it a 5-star rating and leave a review.

 - 2 pounds russet potatoes

 - 1 ½ cups all-purpose flour plus extra if required and for dusting

 - 2 tablespoons semolina flour for dusting only

 - Place potatoes in pot and fill 2 inches above with cold water.
 Bring to a boil then turn heat to medium and cook partially covered for 30-35 minutes or until potatoes are tender.
 If a sharp knife slides through the potatoes, they are ready to be drained.